 - 1. On or before January 15 of the year in which the faculty member becomes eligible for advancement in academic rank, the Committee on Rank and Tenure will notify the faculty member of his/her eligibility for advancement in rank. - 2.
 To apply for advancement, faculty members present their completed dossiers to the Committee on Rank and Tenure on or before September 1.
 (If September 1 falls on a weekend, the dossiers are due the following Tuesday.)
 An application may be submitted in the academic year following the completion of the minimal requirements for advancement in rank at Fontbonne although a faculty member may elect to postpone request for advancement indefinitely. - 3.
-After an initial screening of the dossier, the committee will inform the faculty member by letter of the results of its verification of eligibility for consideration for advancement in rank.
-On or before September 15, the committee will issue its open invitation to all fullyear faculty members for additional recommendations and/or information concerning eligible candidates.
-Replies will be due on or before October 1 of the year of the candidate's request

-- 4. The committee will render its recommendations to the President on or before November 15. - 5.
+After an initial screening of the dossier, the committee will inform the faculty member by letter of the results of its verification of eligibility for consideration for advancement in rank. - 4.
+The committee will render its recommendations to the President on or before November 15 - 5.
 The candidate will be notified of the Board's decision within one week after the decision of the Board at its first meeting after January 1 of the year of the review.